 Which is better for a kitchen knife, high carbon or stainless steel?

-Most kitchen knives are made from either high carbon steel or stainless steel.
-Each has their own benefits and drawbacks but which one is ‘better’ mostly boils down to personal preference.
+Most kitchen knives are made from either high carbon steel or stainless steel, each with its own advantages and drawbacks.
+Which one is "better" largely comes down to personal preference and intended use.

 Previous